Puttgarden: Overview

 From 1945 to 1963, the ferry route from West Germany to Denmark had run between Großenbrode and Gedser.
 A train ferry terminal was built in Puttgarden in 1961-63 and at the same time Fehmarn was connected to the mainland by bridge.
 Since the completion of the Great Belt Fixed Link in Denmark, the route via Puttgarden became less used by trains and Puttgarden station closed in 2022.
 The harbour is still used by Scandlines ferries, with a fleet of four ferries giving one connection every 30 minutes, 24 hours a day.

-Future bridge/tunnel
+Tunnel to Denmark

-A fixed link — a bridge or a tunnel — is planned across the Fehmarn Belt.
-Originally planned as a bridge, the current plan is for a tunnel, comprising both a road and a rail link.
-The Danish government will finance construction.
+A tunnel connection is under construction across the Fehmarn Belt.
+Originally planned as a bridge, the solution eventually chosen was an immersed tunnel comprising both a road and a rail link.
+The Danish government is financing construction.
 The fixed link will have road fees comparable to the ferry fees.
-It is planned to be completed in 2028.
+It is planned to be completed in 2029.